Linear models

 Jump straight to:

-- How to make a model slides
+- How to make a model lecture notes, slides

 - Linear models with normal residuals